You pull your Chime Visa® Debit Card out of your wallet to get some money from an ATM. Your friend notices that you weren’t charged an ATM fee.1

 After all, fees are lucrative among traditional big banks.
 According to S&P Global Intelligence, big banks raked in a staggering $2.34 billion in overdraft fees in the first three months of 2021 alone.
 Yikes.

-Chime makes money from interchange fees.
+Chime makes money primarily from interchange fees.
 Financial institutions charge merchants these fees whenever a customer uses a debit or credit card to make a purchase.

 Here’s how interchange fees work: